section-engineering-education/engineering-education/content/articles/understanding-and-working-javascript-cookies/index.md

 ### Conclusion
 Some services will not function properly if cookies are disabled, and some pages will not load properly.
 Some cookies might not necessitate agreement.

-For a website to function properly, cookies technicians are required.
+Cookies are necessary for a website to work properly.

 In conclusion, the user's permission to use the site isn't required; rather, the user's permission to use the site information is needed.